Spec Ops: The Line: General design

 The game is set in Dubai, which has been ravaged by sandstorms, a story set-up inspired by Davis' and Williams' personal experience with heat waves, hurricanes, and sandstorms in Louisiana and Lubbock, as well as a story about a Persian army that vanished in an Egyptian desert during a sandstorm.
 The two found that the chaotic forces behind sandstorms would help them to convey the message of how fragile humans are, as well as the harshness of war.
 The team believed that the location provided them with a "fantastic" real-world environment allowing them to produce great visuals.
 Using Dubai as a setting allowed the game's levels to have verticality and variety.
 The development team sent their art directors to Dubai to inspect the local environment.
-To prevent the game from featuring the typical "dirty, grungy brown environment", the team added more colors to the game, as well as objects such as glass, marble, gold, and crystals to make the location look vivid and vibrant.
+To avoid featuring the typical "dirty, grungy brown environment", the team added more colors, as well as objects such as glass, marble, gold, and crystals to make the location look vivid and vibrant.

 Using Dubai as a setting allowed them to incorporate sand as part of the game's key mechanics.
 Davis described the Dubai in the game as "a mix of fantasy and real-world environment".
 To prevent the sand mechanics from turning gimmicky, the team introduced multiple ways for players to use sand as a weapon, such as the player's ability to trigger dust clouds by throwing grenades on sand and cause a sand avalanche by shooting weak structures and supports.
 In addition, the team added several scripted sequences regarding sand to keep the game dynamic.
 The occurrence of these moments were decided based on the game's production value.
 The team also consulted Wil Makeneole for military advice.

-The game featured advanced artificial intelligence due to the inclusion of the game's squad command system.
+The game featured advanced artificial intelligence due to the inclusion of a squad command system.
 Adams and Lugo will assist Walker in battles and react to the battle situation accordingly even if they are not given any orders.
 They will also analyse the situation when instructed and decide the best approach to defeat enemies.
 The battle command system was designed to be accessible and easy to use, so that players would not have to spend a lot of time managing the squad.
 Lugo and Adams may get severely injured and if either or both of them die, the game ends.
 This mechanic prompts the player to rescue them as quickly as possible, and the system is designed to create tense situations.
 The AI for enemies is affected by various factors, including visibility and hearing.